tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

     The mode parameter has two possible forms: a string or a map.
 Examples of the string form are:
     'read', 'write'.
-Examples of the map form are: {mode='read'}, {mode='write'}, {mode='read', prefer_replica=true}.
+Examples of the map form are: {mode='read'}, {mode='write'}, {mode='read', prefer_replica=true}, {mode='read', balance=true}, {mode='read', prefer_replica=true, balance=true}.
     If 'write' is specified then the target is the master.
     If prefer_replica=true is specified then the preferred target is one of the replicas, but the target is the master if there is no conveniently available replica.
     It may be good to specify prefer_replica=true for functions which are expensive in terms of resource use, to avoid slowing down the master.
+    If balance=true then there is load balancing -- reads are distributed over all the nodes in the replica set in round-robin fashion, with a preference for replicas if prefer_replica=true is also set.

     :Return: